 In this article, I’ll teach you how drill presses are measured.

-Using an improper-sized drill press can undermine your work in many ways, which is why you must know what sizing is best before you start a project.
+Using an improper drill press can undermine your work in many ways, so you must know what sizing is best before starting a project.

 Quick Summary: To measure your drill press before use: